treeverse/lakeFS/docs/roadmap.md

 Committing (along with attaching useful information to the commit) makes a lot of sense for batch workloads:
 - run a job or a pipeline on a separate branch and commit,
-- record information such as the git hash of the code executed, the versions of frameworks used, and information about the data artifacts,
+- record information such as the Git hash of the code executed, the versions of frameworks used, and information about the data artifacts,
 - once the pipeline has completed successfully, commit, and attach the recorded information as metadata.